 LAST WEEK’S RESULTS:

-This week’s winner, whose name was chosen randomly from the 183 correct entries received, is ant of Gilbert, Ariz.
-In addition to a MGWCC pen, pencil and notepad set, ant will also receive a two-year subscription to Andrew Ries‘s new weekly crossword ($5 for one year, $10 for two).
+This week’s winner, whose name was chosen randomly from the 471 correct entries received, is Christopher Krosche of Pelham, N.Y.
+In addition to a MGWCC pen, pencil and notepad set, Christopher will also receive a two-year subscription to Andrew Ries‘s new weekly crossword ($5 for one year, $10 for two).

 THIS WEEK’S INSTRUCTIONS:

 There are four starred clues in this puzzle, but a fifth should be starred as well.
 Which one is it?
 Submit your answer in the form on the left sidebar by Tuesday at noon ET.
 Note: the submissions form disappears from the site promptly at noon on Tuesday.
 [NOTE, 4/18/14, 12:40 PM: 35-Across's clue should read "Stood down," not "Stand down."
 Has nothing to do with the meta!]

 To print the puzzle out, click on the image below and hit “print” on your browser.
-To solve using Across Lite either solve on the applet below or download the free software here, then join the Google Group (2,040 members now!) here.
+To solve using Across Lite either solve on the applet below or download the free software here, then join the Google Group (2,242 members now!) here.
 Or you can download the .puz file (you may have to right-click the link and save to your Downloads folder).

 Solve well, and be not led astray by words intended to deceive.